A version of this article appeared in the Summer 2017 issue of strategy+business.

 The ultimate goal in conversion optimization will likely be an omnichannel CRM system with fully automated and personalized one-to-one marketing that seamlessly tracks shoppers between real-world and digital shopping.
 Let’s take Tom the Target shopper as an example.
 During his weekly grocery shopping trip on Monday, Tom stops at the Scotch aisle, browses for a minute or two, but doesn’t pick up anything.
 On Tuesday, he sees an ad for Lagavulin displayed next to a Google search conducted on his laptop.
 He clicks on it and adds a bottle to his cart, but abandons the purchase.
 On Wednesday, Tom could receive an email discount coupon or in-store offer for $5 off Lagavulin or Macallan, or recommendations of similar products, to trigger the conversion.
 From the retailer’s perspective, shoppers can then become leads to be nurtured along sales funnels toward all their possible product purchases.

 Building enduring loyalty.
 Customer loyalty is a powerful tool in retail — from both a brand and a store perspective.
 The more adept a company is at creating loyalty, the more sustainable its marketing efforts are in the long term, and the higher an ROI it can ultimately achieve.
-Furthermore, repeat customers tend to spend 60 percent more per transaction than first-time customers.
+Further, repeat customers tend to spend 60 percent more per transaction than first-time customers.
 AR affords opportunities for loyalty programs that are otherwise unattainable.

 The current generation of AR apps allow stores to integrate AR into existing programs, bridging the gap between the online and in-person experiences of shoppers.
 For example, Walgreens’ Aisle411 app allows shoppers to discover products and deals in-store as well to collect loyalty points by exploring the store’s aisles.

-As shoppers become more acclimated to the idea that AR can improve their shopping experience, we will likely start to see greater integration between the online and offline.
+As shoppers become more acclimated to the idea that AR can improve their shopping experience, we will likely start to see greater integration between the digital and face-to-face experiences.
 This, in turn, will allow brands and retailers to create customized loyalty programs that correspond to a shopper’s exact interests as well as their online and offline behaviors.
 Imagine heading into a supermarket and having an application on your phone that suggests products based on your past purchases, one that can also seek out the best deals based on how often you’ve purchased that brand before.

 As AR and other technologies mature, stores will gain a much better idea of shoppers’ behaviors.
 This will allow them to use loyalty programs in a far more targeted manner, encouraging the exact behaviors that lead a specific shopper to the counter.
 A future standard application might be a virtual shopping assistant that helps you make purchases from retailers both online and offline and that can advise you on the best way to take advantage of loyalty programs.
 A thrifty consumer might enable a setting allowing the shopping assistant to lead him or her through specific aisles of a supermarket that have been incentivized by a brand (because they are predictors of ultimate conversions for customers with this profile).
 A shopper who values speed, on the other hand, might use the shopping assistant to remove as much friction as possible from the purchase process, reducing decision fatigue; this use also lends itself easily to loyalty programs.